-ACNM is excited to announce a new initiative on improving vaccination rates in women.
-We are working with two new partners, the Association of State and Territorial Health Officials (ASTHO) and Centers for Disease Control and Prevention (CDC).
+ACNM is working with the Association of State and Territorial Health Officials (ASTHO) and the Centers for Disease Control and Prevention (CDC) to improve vaccination rates in women.
 ASTHO is a non-profit organization representing public health agencies and professionals, while promoting excellence in public health practice.
 The project involves producing a resource of materials that midwives can use to educate women about immunizations.

 materials for midwives, including talking points, and materials for women and